 Cloud computing is so competent and cost-competitive that a highly admired financial research blog has just called it the "$59 computer."
 Of course there is not really an actual piece of hardware called the $59 computer -- it is just a generic term to make reference to the basic notion of cloud computing being so inexpensive that making use of it can decrease your company's computing costs to the point where your overall expenditures would be comparable to spending just $59 per computer user.

 One important fact that numerous IT departments overlook or misjudge is the T1 Line Internet demands for carrying out cloud computing.
 In a recent case study, the chief information officer of a insurance firm said she had to enhance the company's network power by over 500 percent when they switched to another vendor's cloud computing solution.
 This is not a guideline for everyone, but it's a great example of what one organization had to do.
 If you are planning to switch to a cloud computing solution, do yourself a favor by first discussing your bandwidth requirements with an independent T1 line consultant who can provide you all your available alternatives such as 10 Gig Ethernet service.

-We are specialists in AL T-1.
-This page is a quick summary of the services specifically offered by T1Market in Creola.
+We are specialists in AL T-1 Line.
+This page is a quick summary of the products specifically offered by T1Market in Creola.

-As we go forward, our objective is to continually enhance our product offerings.
-We now supply business products usually utilized by larger companies, particularly: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers even offer cost-free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to create a bond with you - our client - that will definitely last for years to come.
-Earning your trust is what we do here.
-Conserving you money on affordable broadband services is how we keep it.
+As we go forward, our objective is to constantly improve our product offerings.
+We now supply enterprise items usually employed by larger companies, specifically: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even deliver free managed Cisco routers for multi-year agreements.
+Primarily, our goal is to create a bond with you - our customer - that will certainly last for years to come.
+Acquiring your trust is what we do all the time.
+Saving you money on low-cost MPLS services is precisely how we keep it.